MomchilAngelov/my-ip-2015-2016/Projects_Java/ip_availability/src/tinker/readme.md

 *Change parser as neccesary (if command is not in the format \<student\>:\<command\>)

-Write the class behaviour in a class with the name, and define its behaviour in a method with a signature
+Write the class behaviour in a class with name corresponding to that in the parser contructor, and define its behaviour in a method with a signature

 ```java
 	public void execute(String[] command){